elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 * The desktop app is currently in beta and may contain bugs.
 If you encounter any issues, please report them on the GitHub repository.

-Give Reedback / Report Bug
+Give Feedback / Report Bug
 ^^^^^^^^^^

 Did you encounter an issue with the difPy desktop app? 🐞 Please report it `here <https://github.com/elisemercury/difpy-for-desktop/issues/new`_.